AndroidSrbija/google-cloud-messaging-example/README.md

 # Google Cloud Message Example

-###Go to this [link](https://developers.google.com/cloud-messaging/android/client)and find GET A CONFIGURATION FILE, follow the steps and create your app for google analytics
+###Go to this [link](https://developers.google.com/cloud-messaging/android/client) and find GET A CONFIGURATION FILE, follow the steps and create your app for google
+analytics

 ###Add plugin and dependency with Gradle